drupal-composer/drupal-paranoia/README.md

 composer require drupal-composer/drupal-paranoia:~1
 ```

 Done!
-Plugin and new docroot are now installed.
+The plugin and the new docroot are now installed.

 ### Optional Configuration